desmos-labs/desmos/docs/architecture/adr-021-subspace-specific-custom-fee-tokens.md

 ### Msgs

-We will implement the operation that allows subspace admins to updates subspace allowed fee tokens list by governance;
+We will implement the operation that allows subspace admins to update the list of allowed fee tokens list within their subspace via a governance proposal:

 ```proto
 service Msg {